Rush Limbaugh, ‘voice of American conservatism,’ has died

 Rush Hudson Limbaugh III was born Jan.
 12, 1951, in Cape Girardeau, Missouri.
 His mother was the former Mildred Armstrong, and his father, Rush Limbaugh Jr., was a lawyer.

-Limbaugh dropped out of Southeast Missouri State University for a string of DJ gigs, from his hometown, to McKeesport, Pennsylvania, to Pittsburgh and then Kansas City.
-Known as Rusty Sharpe and then Jeff Christie on the air, he mostly spun Top 40 hits and sprinkled in glimpses of his wit and conservatism.
+Limbaugh dropped out of Southeast Missouri State University for a string of DJ gigs in which he was known as Rusty Sharpe and then Jeff Christie on the air, spinning Top 40 hits and sprinkling glimpses of his wit and conservatism.

 “One of the early reasons radio interested me was that I thought it would make me popular,” he once wrote.